History of New Rochelle, New York: Suburban living

 Soon after the Town of New Rochelle and Village of New Rochelle became incorporated as the City of New Rochelle in 1899, the community experienced its greatest growth, including the development of the Wykagyl business district and residential parks — the result of the short-lived New York-Westchester-Boston Railway.
 Attractive neighborhoods, nine miles of waterfront, efficient rail services, a strong school system and ease of automobile travel when the Hutchinson River Parkway was built, secured New Rochelle's place as one of America's premier suburban communities.

 Laid out in 1885, Rochelle Park is particularly distinguished as one of the first planned residential communities in the country.
 A pioneering American landscape architect, Nathan Barrett, incorporated winding boulevards, generous setbacks and public open space into his plan.
-Due to the success of Rochelle Park, many other residential parks soon followed in New Rochelle, including Residence Park, Beechmont, Sutton Manor, and Rochelle Heights.
+Due to the success of Rochelle Park, other residential parks soon followed in New Rochelle, including Residence Park, Beechmont, Sutton Manor, and Rochelle Heights.

 By 1900 New Rochelle had a population of 14,720.
 As the effects of continuing immigration continued throughout the northeastern United States and New York in particular, the early French Huguenot character of the town and its ruling class dissolved.
 In 1930 New Rochelle recorded a population of 54,000, up from 36,213 only ten years earlier.
 During the 1930s New Rochelle was the wealthiest city per capita in New York state and the third wealthiest in the country.

 Two of the nation's first suburban branch department stores, Arnold Constable and Bloomingdales, opened in New Rochelle in the 1940s.
 The Glen Island Casino was one of the most well-known performance venues for big bands during the 1930s and 1940s.

 In just four decades the community's population quadrupled, reaching 54,000 in 1930.
 New Rochelle witnessed another surge in its population post World War II, when great tracts of new housing were constructed on the last of the community's farmlands and apartment buildings rose along the Shore Road.
 The construction of the New England Thruway (I-95) in the mid 1950s, which dislocated entire neighborhoods and separated the business district, led to subsequent urban renewal projects, the construction of The Mall, and the start of a lengthy downward spiral for the city's once thriving downtown.
 Although the community was a forerunner in planning, being one of the first in the country to adopt a zoning code (1929), its long-standing insistence of remaining primarily residential led to decades of budgetary challenges that compounded the decline of the city central.